 - Get an eye exam before 1st grade.
-More than 12 million children suffer from vision impairment, that’s 25% of school-aged children with vision problems.
+More than 12 million children suffer from vision impairment, and 25% of school-aged children with vision problems.
 Get your child’s first eye exam before entering 1st grade & then regularly after to help detect & treat impairments early.

 - Make sure kids wear sunglasses.
-Dr. Mark Borchert, division head of The Vision Center at Children’s Hospital LA says, “The lens of a child allows 70% more UV rays to reach the retina than in an adult.
+Dr. Mark Borchert, division head of The Vision Center at Children’s Hospital LA, says, “The lens of a child allows 70% more UV rays to reach the retina than in an adult.
 Learn the basics of sun safety to protect not only your child’s skin but eyes as well.

 - Encourage a healthy diet.
-The best ways to do this include setting a good health example and make healthy options available at home, especially vegetables and dark leafy greens that contain many eye-healthy vitamins and minerals.
+The best ways to do this include setting a good health example and making healthy options available at home, especially vegetables and dark leafy greens that contain many eye-healthy vitamins and minerals.
 In addition, talk to your doctor about a good multivitamin for children.

-Children can’t always tell if there is something wrong with their eyes.
+Young children can’t always tell if something is wrong with their eyes.
 They simply accept what they see as normal.
-Having parents who educate themselves on children’s eye health is important for detecting and treating vision problems early.
-In addition, taking steps to ensure good eye health through diet and safety measures adds another level of protection for a lifetime of healthy vision.
+Parents who educate themselves on children’s eye health are essential for detecting and treating vision problems early.
+In addition, taking steps to ensure good eye health through diet and safety measures adds another level of protection for a lifetime of healthy vision.[/fusion_text][/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]